KoNtjingila: Historical background

 The Simelane clan, originally from Empangeni in present-day KwaZulu-Natal, South Africa, migrated to the area south of the Phongolo River due to regional conflicts with the Ndwandwe Kingdom.
-Following the death of their chief, Mabonya who was killed in a battle, the Simelane people, led by the heir Bhozongo (Mabonya's eldest son) and supported by Mancala (Mabonya's younger brother), moved into the Ngwane Kingdom.
+Following the death of their chief, Mabonya who was killed in a battle, the Simelane people, led by the heir Bhozongo (Mabonya's eldest son) and supported by Macala (Mabonya's younger brother), moved into the Ngwane Kingdom.
 During King Ndvungunye's reign, two Simelane women, Somnjalose Simelane and Lojiba Simelane (sisters of Chief Mabonya), were given in marriage to the king when the clan was seeking refuge at his territory.
 Somnjalose bore King Sobhuza I, which cemented the Simelane's prominence in Swazi history.

 The Simelane were granted land at KoNtjingila, strategically positioned to serve as a buffer against invasions from the south.
 Notably, when King Sobhuza I died in 1836, Lojiba Simelane (his aunt) acted as regent alongside Sobhuza's senior son, Prince Malambule while Mswati II was still young to assume power.
 And during this period, the Simelane, under the leadership of Chief Mbiko Simelane, defended the kingdom against external threats when they participated in the Battle of Lubuya, a war fought in 1839 between the Zulu Kingdom under King Dingane, and the Swazi Kingdom.